canonical/maas/docs/tags.rst

 properties.
 In our example case, we might want to find GPUs with a clock speed of over 1GHz.
-In this case, the relevant XML node from the output will be labeled "display" and does have a property called clock, so it will look like this::
+In this case, the relevant XML node from the output will be labelled "display" and does have a property called clock, so it will look like this::

  //node[@id="display"]/clock > 1000000000